Georgekemk/Educopter/hardware/README.md

 The RC receiver uses the **SBUS protocol**, which transmits multiple RC channels over a serial connection.

-SBUS can be used on many GPIO pins, but the configuration used in EDUCOPTER is:
+SBUS can be used on many GPIO pins, but the configuration used in EDUCOPTER is UART0, using pins GPIO14 and 15.

 Before use, the UART must be **enabled on the Raspberry Pi**.